If you have questions about purchasing a license call 1-800-5GO-HUNT.

 Bass | With temperatures starting to warm, look for the activity start to pick up.
 Suspended crank baits, spinner baits, and worms are a good choice.
 Just fish them slow this time of year.
 Target deeper areas with underwater cover. |

-Bream | Bream fishing during the winter months can be slow but look for activity to pick up in the coming weeks.
-Try using redworms at different depths. |
+Bream | Look for bream activity to pick up in the coming weeks with increasing temperatures.
+Try using redworms at different depths near cover and structure. |

-Catfish | Winter catfish are slow to bite.
-However, look for catfish activity to increase with warmer weather on the way.
-Try fishing near the bottom with liver, nightcrawlers, or cut bait. |
+Catfish | Look for catfish activity to increase with warmer weather on the way.
+Try tight lining liver, nightcrawlers, or cut bait near structure. |

 Species | Lengths to Release | Daily Creel Limit |